My pet is vomiting

 Help!
 My pet has just drank some Anti-Freeze

 Ethylene Glycol Toxicity

 Winter has arrived and many people, as a precautionary measure, are putting antifreeze into their cars’ radiators, to prevent the water from freezing.

 Ethylene glycol is the main ingredient found in antifreeze.
 Antifreeze is not as commonly used in South Africa as on other very cold parts of the world, as we do not get the very cold temperatures found in some parts of the Northern hemisphere.
 It is however found in many other products, which are found in South Africa.
-It is found in lower, less harmful concentrations in hydraulic break fluid, solvents, motor oils, paints, film-processing solutions, wood stains, inks and printer cartridges.
+It is found in lower, less harmful concentrations in hydraulic brake fluid, solvents, motor oils, paints, film-processing solutions, wood stains, inks and printer cartridges.